realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Inspiration
 - Have a pure domain layer that adheres to Alan Kay and Yegor Bugayenko OO styles
   - BOOP stands for "Back-to Object Oriented Programming" or "Bugayenko Object Oriented Programming"
-  - Note: BOOP is a design pattern that is inspired by Alan Kay's OO style & lectures, and Yegor Bugayenko's book Elegant Objects.
+  - Note: BOOP is a design pattern that is inspired by:
+    - Alan Kay's OO style & lectures, HyperCard, the ideas behind Smalltalk.
+    - Yegor Bugayenko's lecture series on OOP and book Elegant Objects.

 ### Developer Experience
 - Architected by layer, and each layer is grouped by feature, which allows convenient and